Tax revenue helps cloak lower Swiss National Bank forex intervention

-ZURICH The Swiss National Bank appears to have dialled back its currency market interventions, the scale of which in recent weeks has been hidden by seasonal effects such as early tax payments.
+ZURICH (Reuters) - The Swiss National Bank appears to have dialled back its currency market interventions, the scale of which in recent weeks has been hidden by seasonal effects such as early tax payments.

 The SNB on Wednesday reported the first decline in its foreign exchange holdings since January and this week posted a drop in domestic sight deposits, a proxy for its foreign currency purchases, which are aimed at softening the strong Swiss franc.